epheo/shaddock/README.rst

     (shaddock) build all
     (shaddock) start all

+**Run the shaddock shell in a container:**
-**Run from Docker:** (without installation but require the docker API to listen on a tcp port)
+Without installation but require the docker API to listen on a tcp port.

 .. code:: bash

-    # Run shaddock with Docker:
     docker run --rm -i -v /var/lib/shaddock:/var/lib/shaddock --env DOCKER_HOST="https://<docker_api>:2376" -t shaddock/shaddock